-In this article, we’ll walk through how these three things will come into play when calculating your 2020 taxes.
+In this article, we’ll walk through how these three things will come into play when filing your 2020 taxes.

 The Paycheck Protection Program (PPP) is a lifeline for businesses who are currently struggling due to COVID-19.
-The PPP is a loan intended to provide cash flow help for eight weeks, backed by the SBA.
+The PPP is a loan intended to provide cash flow help for 8 to 24 weeks, backed by the SBA.

-What makes the PPP even more enticing for business owners is the potential that the loan amount can be forgiven, as long the money was spent on payroll, mortgage interest, utilities, and rent (with the majority spent on payroll).
+What makes the PPP even more enticing for business owners is the potential that the loan amount can be forgiven, as long as the money was spent on the following:

 The CARES Act spells out that the forgiven loan amount won’t be included in taxable income.
 That means you don’t pay taxes on the money that you receive.
 The aim of this loan is to provide businesses with the money to keep running and continue paying employees, not to create a tax burden for businesses receiving the funds.

 The Economic Injury Disaster Loan (EIDL) is a loan option available through the SBA to help businesses struggling with financial hardship due to COVID-19.
-While it is a loan and doesn’t have any special treatment when it comes to taxes, there is one thing that may affect your taxes: the EIDL advance.
+The EIDL can be treated the same as any other loan, but what about the EIDL grant?

 How the Employee Retention Credit affects taxes

-The credit is calculated per employee and is 50% of up to $10,000 in qualified wages paid per quarter.
-If you qualify for the credit and paid three employees $8,000 in qualified wages during a quarter, you’d be eligible for a credit of $12,000.
+The credit is calculated per employee and is 70% of up to $10,000 in qualified wages paid per quarter.
+Qualified wages include the portion of your employees’ earnings you pay FUTA tax on and is reported on IRS Form 940, IRS Form 941, or Form 944.
+If you qualify for the credit and paid three employees $8,000 in qualified wages during a quarter, you’d be eligible for a credit of $16,800.

-When you’re filing your 2020 tax return, you’ll need to include the income you received from unemployment compensation.
-You’ll get a 1099-G that details how much you received and how much, if anything, you had withheld for taxes.
+When you’re filing your 2020 tax return, you’ll need to report the income you received from unemployment compensation.
+You’ll get a 1099-G slip from your state labor office that details how much you received and the amount, if anything, you had withheld for taxes.